nsc-norway/suprDUPr/README.md

 unsorted fastq files, you may have to swap the `sort` and `uniq` commands around.

-### Python scripts
+### Model

-The python scripts are included as a kind of documentation.
-They are only used to simulate how many duplicates are detected in certain well defined scenarios, and aren't useful to analyse data.
+Some statistical models were developed to estimate the effect of global duplicates on the estimate for local duplicates.
+For example, how many randomly positioned duplicates are necessary in order to get an appreciable result from suprDUPr?

+These scripts are located in the model/ subdirectory.
+They are not useful for analysing data.

 ## Bugs / comments